Gilbert L. Laws: Career

 Laws was elected as the Richland County Clerk in 1862 and reelected twice.
 While serving as county clerk, he also published the Republican newspaper, "Richland County Observer".
 After selling his share of the newspaper in 1864, he manufactured lumber, wagon materials and bedsteads.
 He was a member of the Richland Center, Wisconsin city council in 1868 and 1869, and the city's mayor in 1869.
-In 1869 and 1870, he was the chairman of the county board of supervisors and from 1866-1876 the postmaster.
+In 1869 and 1870, he was the chairman of the county board of supervisors and from 1866 to 1876 the postmaster.
 He resigned his posts in 1876 and moved to Orleans, Nebraska.

 Laws moved to Nebraska in 1876.
-In 1883, Laws was appointed register of the United States Land Office in McCook, Nebraska.
+In 1883, Laws was appointed register of the United States General Land Office in McCook, Nebraska.
 He served in that position until November 1, 1886, when he was elected Secretary of State of Nebraska.
 He was Secretary of State until 1888.

 Elected as a Republican candidate to the 51st United States Congress to fill the vacancy caused by the death of James Laird, Laws served as a United States Representative for the second district of Nebraska from December 2, 1889, to March 3, 1891.